Search

 • The reason subject/abject memorization is the most sophisticated method to memorize text

-• And why overwhelm can occur, even with this simple sequence
+• And why overwhelm can occur, even when using a sequence as simple as the alphabet

 • The reason Frances Yates’ ideas about Bruno should be viewed with discernment